dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/09 Lecture 09.md

   - Use this to compute:
 - Étale cohomology of $\ul{\FF_p}$ in characteristic $p$.

+## The LES of the Artin-Schreier Exact Sequence

 Last time we had a scheme $X_{/\FF_p}$ and the *Artin-Schreier* exact sequence of sheaves of $X_\et$:
 \[
 0\to \ul{\FF_p} \to \OO_X^\et \mapsvia{t\mapsto t^p - t} \OO_X^\et \to 0